kekavc24/yaml_test_suite_dart/README.md

 The test files generated in this repo are similar to those in the official test suite.
 The key differences include:

-* The `in.json` file is replaced by a `jsonToDartStr` file that contains a string that resembles strings generated when an object's `toString` method is called in `Dart`.
+* The `in.json` file is replaced by a `jsonToDartStr` file that contains an inlined json string without any whitespace.
 This was done for simplicity's sake since some `in.json` files contain multiple json nodes dumped in a format that is invalid as json but somewhat valid in YAML.
 For example

 ```json
 {"key": "value"}